lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

         - **Snowcone SSD**, providing 14TB of SSD storage.
 - **Snowball Edge** is useful for large data cloud migrations, data-centre decommissioning, and disaster recovery.
     When used for data transfers:
-    - It is used to move TBs or PB's in or out of AWS, providing an alternative to moving data over the network.
+    - It is used to move TBs or PBs in or out of AWS, providing an alternative to moving data over the network.
     - There is a fee per data transfer job.
     - It provides block storage and AWS S3-compatible object storage.
     - It comes in two flavours: